Amran-Lab/RDME/README.md

 ### Problems
 + GCP going down
 + ssh keys not working (fixed by changing permission of priv ssh file)
++ ssh key checking (fixed check how to run for further details)
 + service 4 uses global variables
 + Entering Data to Database has some problems